-Set forth below is the summary section of the 2014 NICO Report prepared by Micon International Limited in compliance with NI 43-101, with Harry Burgess, P.Eng., Richard M. Gowans, P.Eng., B. Terrence Hennessey, P.Geo., Christopher R. Lattanzi, P.Eng., and Eugene Puritch, P.Eng. as the Qualified Persons responsible for the updated mineral reserves and economics.
+Set forth below is the summary section of the 2014 NICO Report prepared by Micon in compliance with NI 43-101, with Harry Burgess, P.Eng., Richard M. Gowans, P.Eng., B. Terrence Hennessey, P.Geo., Christopher R. Lattanzi, P.Eng., and Eugene Puritch, P.Eng. as the Qualified Persons responsible for the updated mineral reserves and economics.
 The 2014 NICO Report was filed on SEDAR on May 7, 2014 and is available at www.sedar.com.
 The 2014 NICO Report supersedes reports previously filed.
 The following information is of a summary nature only and reference is made to the detailed disclosure contained in the 2014 NICO Report, which is incorporated herein by reference.

 The 2014 NICO Report, and the below summary, references the proposed hydrometallurgical facility which was to be built by Fortune at a site approximately 26 kilometres north of Saskatoon, Saskatchewan ("SMPP").
 However, as disclosed above, the municipal zoning change required to construct and operate this hydrothermal refinery was denied by the Rural Municipality of Corman Park and Fortune has since sold the property.
-Fortune is pursuing other potential sites for the processing facility and continues to work with Hatch, P&E and Micon to update the technical report on the 2014 Feasibility Study for the NICO Project.
+Fortune is pursuing a superior potential site for this processing facility in Lamont County in Alberta's Industrial Heartland, which includes 40,000 square feet of serviced buildings and other synergistic facilities to reduce the capital costs for the Refinery.